pmhahn/pmhahn.github.io/_posts/2019-08-01-debian-bootable-usb.md

 <!--more-->

-After each Debain release I cannot remeber how to update my pocket USB stick, You can follow <https://www.debian.org/CD/faq/#write-usb> or do the following;:
+After each Debian release I cannot remember how to update my pocket USB stick, You can follow <https://www.debian.org/CD/faq/#write-usb> or do the following;:

 	cd /media/phahn/INTENSO/